muennix/IbHandler/README.md

 	contract.m_currency = 'EUR'
 	contract.m_exchange = 'IBIS'

-or create the contract by calling ib.ext.Contract() directly
+or create the contract by calling ib.ext.Contract() directly.

 Now, let's buy 100 shares of Google with a limit price of $714.23.

-	mxh.place_limitorder(contract,100,714.23,"BUY")
+	oid = mxh.place_limitorder(contract,100,714.23,"BUY")

-If you want to provide your own identifier for logging purposes (see below), you can do it by
+All functions that are placing orders return the order id that was assigned to the order by Interactive Brokers.
+If you want to additionally provide your own identifier for logging purposes (see below), you can do it by

-	mxh.place_limitorder(contract,100,714.23,"BUY",unique_ID=123)
+	oid = mxh.place_limitorder(contract,100,714.23,"BUY",unique_ID=123)

 otherwise, the current system timestamp in ms resolution is used.

 Next step: Market order.
 Lets buy 100 Google shares at the current market price, but as a precaution, only execute the order if the current price is above $700.
 The current BID quote is gathered just before executing the trade

-	mxh.place_order_quote(contract,100,700.,"BUY")
+	oid = mxh.place_order_quote(contract,100,700.,"BUY")

 If you would like to override this precaution and hist buy the stock "blind", you can do so by

-	mxh.place_order_quote(contract,100,0,"BUY")
+	oid = mxh.place_order_quote(contract,100,0,"BUY")

-At any point, open or partially executed orders are stored in
+At any point, open or partially executed orders are stored in the dict mxh.openorders with the order id as keys.
+Given the above example, you can check the current status of the order by

-	mxh.openorders
+	if oid in mxh.openorders:
+		print mxh.openorders[oid]

-Once fully executed, they are removed from mxh.openorders, so you can use it to keep track of orders.
-More detailled information can be obtained through mxh.logger (see below) or by overiding IbHandler.mxIBhandler.orderStatusHandler (or by registering your own handler though mxh.con.register).
+Once fully executed (or cancelled by the exchange), they are removed from mxh.openorders, so you can use it to keep track of orders.
+More detailed information can be obtained through mxh.logger (see below), by overriding IbHandler.mxIBhandler.orderStatusHandler or by registering your own handler though mxh.con.register.

 ###Advanced orders
 Now, let's set the price in the middle of the bid/ask spread, but the order should not be placed if the current BID price is under $700

-	mxh.place_limitorder_quote(contract,100,700,"BUY",ba_offset=0.5)
+	oid = mxh.place_limitorder_quote(contract,100,700,"BUY",ba_offset=0.5)

 The order is automatically readjusted regarding ba_offest 5 times in total every 15 seconds.
 If you want to change that, do initialize by

-	mxh = IbHandler.mxIBhandler(account="UXXXXXXX", limit_adjust_interval = 15, max_adjust_time=10)
+	oid = mxh = IbHandler.mxIBhandler(account="UXXXXXXX", limit_adjust_interval = 15, max_adjust_time=10)

 You can manually trigger the readjusting of orders placed by place_limitorder_quote by calling